 Security is one of the hardest domains for AI to master fully because it requires creativity, unpredictability, street knowledge, and adversarial thinking.
 A pentester does more than run scanners — they exploit human behavior, spot surprising vulnerabilities, and think like an attacker.
 Humans who understand security fundamentals, threat modeling, social engineering, and advanced exploitation techniques will stay in demand.
 AI helps automate scanning and code analysis, but a creative pentester stays ahead by understanding motives, tactics, and real-world constraints.

-Essentially, it is to use AI as a super-assistant
+Essentially, it is to use AI as a super-assistant that can write code very well to realize our intentions.

 For someone with no programming experience, the word “refactor” can be confusing at first, because it’s mostly used in coding.
 For a simple explaining, refactor is Making something better or clearer without changing what it does.